11ee/NV-Jobs/Senior_Software_Program_Manager.md

 - Agile Certification/training a plus
 - PM Certification/training desired

-**Ways to stand out from the crowd: **
+**Ways to stand out from the crowd**
-Team player, loves to work in a team environment Native Mandarin, Fluent English
+Team player, loves to work in a team environment
+Native Mandarin, Fluent English